Kate-Veronica/Candy-Distribution-Optimization-System/README.md

 # Candy-Distribution-Optimization-System

 ## Overview:
 This project predicts sales for Nassau Candy Distributor based on historical order data.
-Using a trained Linear Regression model, the system allows users to upload a cleaned dataset, enter feature values, and obtain sales predictions through an interactive Streamlit dashboard.
+Using a trained **Linear Regression model**, the system provides an interactive **Streamlit dashboard** that allows users to filter data, view analytics, and generate sales predictions in real-time.

+The dashboard is robust and user-friendly:
+- Handles all Category + Region selections, including unmatched or empty combinations.
+- Automatically shows closest matching data when exact matches are not available.
+- Optimized with caching for fast filter updates and predictions.

 ## Features
 - Predicts sales for each order based on multiple features.
-- Supports CSV upload for batch predictions.
-- Interactive input for manual feature testing.
+- Interactive filters for **Category** and **Region**.
 - Displays predictions directly in the dashboard.
+- Downloadable CSVs for **filtered data** and **predictions**.
+- Handles edge cases with unmatched filters gracefully.
+- Supports CSV upload for batch predictions (optional).

 ## Dataset
 - **Source:** Historical orders from Nassau Candy Distributor.
 - **Fields:** Row ID, Order ID, Order Date, Ship Date, Ship Mode, Customer ID, Country/Region, City, State/Province, Postal Code, Division, Region, Product ID, Product Name, Units, Gross Profit, Cost, Lead Time, Sales.
-- **Note:** Only the cleaned dataset (`cleaned_data.csv`) is included in the repository.
-Use this file to train and test the model.
-- **Optional:** You can replace it with your own CSV following the same schema.
 - **Download** (click here to download) [https://drive.google.com/file/d/1IZjoQwuhbNZUnmMCL6j441tFoMkDEq-H/view?usp=drive_link]
-- - You can also replace it with your own CSV following the same schema.
+  - You can also replace it with your own CSV following the same schema.

 ## How to Run
 ### 1. Install dependencies